Kava-Labs/kava/tests/e2e/readme.md

 ## `SigningAccount`s

 Each `Chain` wraps a map of signing clients for that network.
-The `SigningAccount` contains clients for both the Kava EVM and SDK co-chains.
+The `SigningAccount` contains clients for both the Kava EVM and Cosmos-Sdk co-chains.

 The methods `SignAndBroadcastKavaTx` and `SignAndBroadcastEvmTx` are used to submit transactions to the sdk and evm chains, respectively.